A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 6. Use calls to action (CTAs)

-Calls to action are prompts that encourage users to take a specific action, such as signing up for a newsletter, purchasing, or downloading a free guide.
+Calls to action encourage users to take a specific action, such as signing up for a newsletter, purchasing a product, or downloading a free guide.

 Place CTAs in prominent locations on your website to increase the chances of user engagement.